Frequently asked questions about health insurance rates

-I rarely go to the doctor - why do my rates keep going up?
+I rarely go to the doctor - why do my premiums keep going up?

 Individual and small employer health insurance rates are community rated.
 This means that insurers look at the claim experience of everyone in either the individual or small group market.
-That's why your rate could change even if you haven't filed a claim.
+That's why your premium could change even if you haven't filed a claim.

-Here are the other factors that determine how much you pay in monthly rate:
+Here are the other factors that determine how much you pay in monthly premiums:

 Individual plan (plans you buy yourself): Your age, where you live, how many family members are covered, whether you or your family members smoke and which benefits you choose.